MTVehicles/MTVehicles-Wiki/docs/tutorials/resourcepack.md

 # Resourcepack

-::: tip download the resourcepack here: https://mtvehicles.eu/resourcepack
+::: tip Download the resourcepack here: https://mtvehicles.eu/resourcepack

 ### Below here you have a tutorial to enable the resourcepack